As the world becomes increasingly uncertain, Regions Financial Corporation (RF) offers stability - The Dwinnex

 Ratios:

-For a better understanding of RF, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.69 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 8.06.
+Our analysis of RF’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.50 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 7.15.
 In the meantime, Its Debt-to-Equity ratio is 0.16 whereas as Long-Term Debt/Eq ratio is at 0.16.

 Upgrades & Downgrades